-The VFA is a modification to the General Measurement Model (GMM) for direct participating contracts.
-These contracts need to fulfil certain conditions at inception.
+The VFA is a modification of the GMM, specifically for direct participating contracts.
+These contracts must meet certain conditions at inception.

 Direct participating contracts